eric-s-s/dice-tables/README.md

 #dicetables
 ###a module for statistics of die rolls and other events
-this module uses DiceTable and AdditiveEvents to do actions on a table of (event represented by an int, frequency that event occurs)
-since dice combinations quickly balloon, it's been designed to do float
+this module uses DiceTable and AdditiveEvents to do actions on a table of (event represented by an int, get_event that event occurs) since dice combinations quickly balloon, it's been designed to do float
 math with ints over 10^309.